-The article recommends that while simply creating video content and watching the views role in works well for the first few months, eventually delving into the background analytics will create valuable insights that can push your strategy forwards.
+Simply creating video content and watching the views role in works well for the first few months.
+But, delving into the background analytics will create valuable insights that can push your strategy forwards.

 It is argued that ‘this will help make sure that you know how to monetise your videos and create more relevant content and market it the right way to get viewers to do what you want.’

-By monitoring everything from traffic sources to earning reports, it will be far easier to tailor your future content not only to the wants of your audience but also to the needs of your strategy to ensure you get the best return for your time.
+Make sure to monitor everything from traffic sources to earning reports.
+It will be far easier to tailor your future content if you do!
+You’ll learn about the wants of your audience but also to the needs of your strategy.
+This will help to ensure you get the best return for your time.

 3. Don’t over-focus

 While clearly there are vast merits to be enjoyed from a strong YouTube strategy, this shouldn’t be done to the detriment of your other platforms.